mocks-server/website/docs/api-routes-handler.md

 This static getter will be used to recognize the Routes Handler.
 When defining a route variant, the handler to be used can be defined using the `handler` property.
 That property in route variants should be the `id` of the Route Handler to be used.

+#### `static get validationSchema()`

+This static getter must return a JSON schema defining the specific properties required by the handler.
+It will be used by the core to validate the route variants of this type. `ajv` is used under the hood to perform validations.
+Take into account next points when defining the json schema:

+* You must only define those properties added by the route handler to the variant definition.
+Those that are common to all route variant types must not be defined.
+So, you shouldn't use `additionalProperties:false` at the root level of the schema.
+Otherwise, the properties that are common to all route variants would be considered invalid.
+* Mocks Server supports a special JSON schema keyword named "instanceof".
+You can use it to indicate that a property must be an instance of a "function", or a "RegExp" for example.

 #### `constructor(route, mocksServer)`

 * `route`: All route and route variants properties from the `route` definition _(`method`, `url`, `variantId`, and all other properties defined in the route variant object)_.